Quotative

-A quotative (abbreviated quot) is a grammatical device to mark quoted speech in some languages, and as such it preserves the grammatical person and tense of the original utterance rather than adjusting it as would be the case with reported speech.
-It can be equated with "spoken quotation marks".
+A quotative (abbreviated quot) is a grammatical device to mark quoted speech.
+When a quotation is used, the grammatical person and tense of the original utterance is maintained, rather than adjusting it as would be the case with reported speech.
+It can be equated with "spoken quotation marks."

 Dutch

 In Dutch, the preposition van can be used to introduce direct speech: